Electricity Smart Meters NSW & Victoria - Complete Guide

 Contrary to popular belief, smart meters can actually help save you money.

-As an example, in NSW the peak tariff is much more expensive than old rates, but it's only in place for less than 20% of the time.
+As an example, for NSW smart meters the peak tariff is much more expensive than old rates, but it's only in place for less than 20% of the time.
 The shoulder and off-peak rates are cheaper than your old rates and can, therefore, lead to big savings on your electricity bill.

 This does not mean that you have to walk around in the cold and dark during 'peak times'.
 The following simple changes will go a long way to reducing your bills: